-While Jareth danced around the throne room, he smiled.
 (Adults: he = Jareth) (Children: he = Jareth)

-Another example of children's constrained generalization

-Crain & McKee (1985): pronoun interpretation

-While Jareth danced around the throne room, he

-smiled.

-(he = Jareth)

-He smiled while Jareth danced around the throne

-room.

-(Adults: he cannot be Jareth)

-(Children: he cannot be Jareth)

-Pos nan ssible generalization fails: Order of pronoun and ne matters.
+Another example of children's constrained generalization Crain & McKee (1985): pronoun interpretation While Jareth danced around the throne room, he smiled. (he = Jareth) He smiled (while Jareth danced around the throne room, (Adults: he ≠ Jareth) (Children: he ≠ Jareth) Possible generalization fails: Order of pronoun and name matters.
+Children seem to know this without being taught it.
 Why?

-Another example of children's constrained generalization Crain & McKee (1985): Summary While he danced around the throne room, Jareth smiled. (he = Jareth) Jareth smiled while he danced around the throne room. (he = Jareth)

-While Jareth danced around the throne room, he smiled. (he = Jareth)

-He smiled while Jareth danced around the throne room. (he \neq Jareth)

-Another example of children's constrained generalization
+Another example of children's constrained generalization Crain & McKee (1985): Summary While he danced around the throne room, Jareth smiled. (he = Jareth) Jareth smiled while he danced around the throne room. (he = Jareth) While Jareth danced around the throne room, he smiled. (he = Jareth) He smiled while Jareth danced around the throne room. (he \neq Jareth) Another example of children's constrained generalization The point: Children generalize only in a very specific way.

-Crain & McKee (1985): Summary

-The point: Children generalize only in a very specific way.
 In particular, they don't just generalize everything that they can.
 Their generalizations appear to be constrained.
 Nativist idea for how their generalizations/hypotheses are constrained: prior (possibly innate) knowledge about language.

-Poverty of the Stimulus leads to Innate Knowledge about Language: Summary of Logic

-- 1) Suppose there is some data. - 2) Suppose there is an incorrect hypothesis compatible with the data. - 3) Suppose children behave as if they never entertain the incorrect hypothesis. - Conclusion: Children possess prior (innate) knowledge ruling out the incorrect hypothesis from the hypotheses they do actually consider.
+Poverty of the Stimulus leads to Innate Knowledge about Language: Summary of Logic - 1) Suppose there are some data. - 2) Suppose there is an incorrect hypothesis compatible with the data. - 3) Suppose children behave as if they never entertain the incorrect hypothesis.
+Conclusion: Children possess prior (innate) knowledge ruling out the incorrect hypothesis from the hypotheses they do actually consider.
 Questions?